kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 1. Go to https://webhook.site
 2. Copy your unique URL shown on the page
-3. Register it with ABDM Gateway as shown in Registering your callback URL.
+3. Register it with ABDM Gateway as shown [here](#registering-your-callback-url) in Registering your callback URL.
 Ensure you get a Response: 200
 4. Register a HIP / HIU of your choice with your client id as above.
 Ensure you get a Response: 200
 4. Call a async Gateway API using a @sbx PHR address (if you need a phraddress create it at https://phrsbx.abdm.gov.in)
 5. Verify you get a callback at your webhook site.
 It should look like the image below